Listen to the article

 Big Brother in your home

-Contrary to what was initially touted, significant amounts of data are actively collected by smart meters, which are then shared with third parties.
+Contrary to what was initially touted, significant amounts of data are actively collected by smart meters, which can be shared with third parties.
 All without your knowledge.

 Not only that, in the UK, the Government has been considering making changes to the Smart Energy Code to allow energy suppliers to switch off power to high usage electrical devices such as electric vehicle chargers and heating systems in an emergency situation.